tubbo/ember-blog/README.md

 ### Writing a Post

-To generate a new article, run our handy-dandy generator:
+To generate a new article, run the handy-dandy generator:

 ```bash
 $ ember generate article TITLE